molundb/molundb.github.io/_posts/2023-11-18-how-to-add-a-force-upgrade-dialog-in-flutter-with-firebase-remote-config.md

           ),
         );

-        // These will be used before the values are fetched from Firebase remote config. await remoteConfig.setDefaults(const {
+        // These will be used before the values are fetched from Firebase Remote Config. await remoteConfig.setDefaults(const {
           'requiredMinimumVersion': '4.0.0',
           'recommendedMinimumVersion': '4.0.0',
         });

-        // Fetch the values from Firebase remote config await remoteConfig.fetchAndActivate();
+        // Fetch the values from Firebase Remote Config await remoteConfig.fetchAndActivate();

-        // Optional: listen for and activate changes to the Firebase remote config values remoteConfig.onConfigUpdated.listen((event) async {
+        // Optional: listen for and activate changes to the Firebase Remote Config values remoteConfig.onConfigUpdated.listen((event) async {
           await remoteConfig.activate();
         });